mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 live up to their designation, hunting down small raiders and pirates.
-Given that the average pirate vessel is a converted trader, few stand any chance and even a small squadron can be scattered and dispatched whilst its weapons do little more than char the corvette’s paintwork.
+Given that the average pirate vessel is a converted trader, few stand any chance and even a small squadron can be scattered and dispatched whilst its weapons do little more than char the corvette's paintwork.
 ```

 ```